seinecle/mk99/docs/generated-html/subdir/localisation_temp_html.md

 {nbsp} +

 //ST: !
 A table can have millions of rows.
-How to retrieve information such as "get all customers leaving in Rotterdam"?
+How to retrieve information such as "get all customers living in Rotterdam"?

-"SQL" (Structured Query Language) is a system to express these kind of queries.
+"SQL" (Structured Query Language) is a system to express these kinds of queries.

 //ST: !
 In the table shown above, a query written in SQL look in the "Address" column and inspect all the text to find if "Rotterdam" is present or not.